Demographics of Sri Lanka: Languages

 Sinhala, an Indo-Aryan language, is the first language of Sinhalese people.
+Unlike Tamil Sinhala language is not found in India and is unique to Sri Lanka.

 Tamil, a Dravidian language, is the first language of native Sri Lankan Tamils.
 Tamil is also the first language of the majority of Sri Lankan Moors and the Indian Tamils - according to the 2012 census 98% of Sri Lankan Moors could speak Tamil but only 59% could speak Sinhala.

 English is fluently spoken by approximately 23.8% of the Sri Lanka's population, and widely used for official and commercial purposes.

 Malays speak Sri Lanka Malay, a Creole language mixing Sinhala, Tamil and Malay.
 Many of the Burghers speak Sri Lankan Indo-Portuguese although its use has declined and the majority now speak Sinhala.
 The Veddas speak Vedda, a Creole language closely based on Sinhala.
 Use of English has declined since independence, but it continues to be spoken by many in the middle and upper middle classes, particularly in Colombo.
 According to the 2012 census 24% of the population could speak English.
 The government is seeking to reverse the decline in the use of English, mainly for economic but also for political reasons.
 According to the constitution Sinhala and Tamil are official languages whilst English is the link language.